USI Night High School: School uniform

-Student I.D.s are provided to new students in June, the old students in July in exchange to old I.D.s.

-Students' Services and Facilities
+Students' services and facilities

 The classrooms of the BED during the day are also used by the Night High School students at the St. Vincent de Paul building, second and third floors.

-Even though the Night High Principal's office has a book center for lending students book references for their assignments or research works, the Night High students are also welcome at the College Library as it is the only open library of the university left after office hours.
+Even though the Night High principal's office has a book center for lending students book references for their assignments or research works, the Night High students are also welcome at the College Library as it is the only open library of the university left after office hours.

 Other facilities are already centralized in the university, and are accessible upon request of the department.